bhumika1240/cmpn202-operating-systems/week4.md

 ## Week 4 – System Security and Hardening

 ---
+In Week 4, the Ubuntu Server was hardened by applying essential security configurations.
+The focus of this week was to secure remote access, enable firewall protection, configure automatic updates, and enforce mandatory access control using AppArmor.
+These steps help reduce attack surfaces and improve the overall security posture of the server.

+---

 ### 1. System Update

-The system was updated to ensure all packages and security patches were applied.
+The system was updated to ensure all installed packages and the kernel were up to date.
+Keeping the system patched is critical to protect against known vulnerabilities.

 ![System Update](images/week1/week4-system-update.png)

+- Updated package lists
+- Installed available security updates
+- Verified system services after updates

+This confirms the server is running with the latest security patches.

 ---